 Storage

-• Refrigerate: Cool the Mongolian ground beef completely and store in an airtight container for up to 3-4 days.
+• Refrigerate: Cool and store in an airtight container for 3-4 days.

-• Freeze: For longer storage, freeze in portioned, airtight containers for up to 3 months; thaw in the refrigerator before reheating.
+• Freeze: Portion into airtight containers and freeze for up to 3 months.
+Thaw in the fridge before reheating.

 More Ground Beef Recipes